 …displays frustration and a reluctance to try (maths) in other subjects

-Are you wondering why your child struggles with numbers and finds it difficult to solve the seemingly simple tasks?
+Are you wondering why your child struggles with numbers and finds it challenging to solve seemingly simple tasks?

 This week we have searched high and low for the five best videos on dyscalculia and here they are!